 Council identified in previous LTFP's a series of interventions and cost containment actions that are continuing to deliver efficiencies.
-However, the financial benefits of these initiatives was temporarily offset by the negative financial impacts of COVID on Council's revenue during the financial years ended 30 June 2020, 2021 and 2022 due to the closure of facilities as a result of Public Health Orders restrictions, and rental concessions provided to tenants of Council's properties.
-This was a short-term anomaly that has been overcome as services returned to normal.
-Therefore, continuous improvement in financial results is a goal for Council and future initiatives are detailed in the Productivity Improvement, Revenue Opportunities, and Cost Containment Strategies section of this document.
+However, the ongoing financial benefits of these initiatives has been offset by the negative financial impacts of COVID on Council's revenue during the financial years ended 30 June 2020, 2021 and 2022 due to the closure of facilities as a result of Public Health Orders restrictions, and rental concessions provided to tenants of Council's properties.
+Therefore, continuous improvement in financial results remains a goal for Council and future initiatives are detailed in the Productivity Improvement, Revenue Opportunities, and Cost Containment Strategies section of this document.